kpnn0100/DigitalSignalProcessing/README.md

    }
    ```

-5. **Override the `update()` method, which will be called if a property changes.
-This is where you update the state of the processor.**
+5. **Override the `onPropertyUpdated()` method, which will be called if a property changes.
+This is where you onPropertyUpdated the state of the processor.**

 6. **Override the `double process(double in)` method, which is the main processor for data.**